This is the first of a series of articles about movie stardom.

-Comparison between the screen elite and the rank and file members of the acting profession.
+Comparison between the screen elite of movie stars and the rank-and-file members of the profession.

-Comparison between male and female members of occupational elite
+Comparison between male and female members of this occupational elite

 Screen acting has been characterized by an inherent conflict, between its democratic-populist ideology and its elitist practices.
 The social base of the film elite is rather open and democratic—in theory, any actor could be or become a star.
 However, in reality, at any given time, only a few actors can achieve these elite positions.

 But who are those few stars and what are the social processes that have made them stars.
 There is discrepancy between the egalitarian orientation of the acting profession (many actors come from poor backgrounds and lack formal education) and its highly stratified structure, which assumes the shape of a pyramid.

 American film stardom has been male dominated: there have always been more male than female stars.
 Moreover, there are significant differences between its male and female members.
 Male stars have been drawn from wider ethnic, socio-economic, and occupational backgrounds than female stars.

 Direct occupational inheritance has been more prevalent among women, but women have also enjoyed greater support from their families for pursuing acting careers.